santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Catalog/ADC-Gen-I-%7C-Introduction/TSGs-%2D-Azure-Data-Catalog/Delete%2DCreate-ADC-in-another-subscription.md

 >- Note:  Azure Data Catalog PG Team will initiate Change Management Request post CRI to get necessary approval.
 - Why do you need to delete the catalog (e.g. created in the wrong region, or with the wrong name)?
 ----
-_Thanks to Sundar Easwaran for his help and notes._